danielw7/scouting_app/README.md

 - Normalize ratings to generate consistent scores
 - Compare up to 4 players using radar plots with performance color cues
 - Export radar plots as high-resolution images
+- Visualize and export a scatterplot with projected fit vs. projected fee
 - Tooltips to explain rating scales
 - Responsive, tab-based layout:
   - **Player Rating**: Input and save ratings